CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ## Side Events

+We are running a small CTF, Werewolf and some workshops to help you make the most of the event!

-## Health an Safety
+## Health and Safety

-Please let us know if you have a medical condition that we need to be aware of!
+* Please let us know if you have a medical condition that we need to be aware of!

-Protection services and Beowulf are first aid trained.
+* Protection services and Beowulf have first aid training.
+* Let an organiser know if you leave the building (picking up supplies, smoking, etc) so we can let you back in.
+* No soldering.

 ## Code of Conduct